deanmcniven/ansible-moby/README.md

 # moby

-Installs and configures Moby in Ubuntu 20.04 LTS on WSL2.
+Installs and configures Moby in Ubuntu on WSL2.